 Crocs (CROX)

-We aren’t fans of Crocs.
-Its weak sales growth and declining returns on capital show its demand and profits are shrinking.
-StockStory Analyst Team
+Crocs keeps us up at night.
+Its weak sales growth and low returns on capital show it struggled to generate demand and profits.― StockStory Analyst Team

 1. News